 In gemological terms, a diamond is a diamond whether it was mined from the ground or grown in a laboratory.
 Think of ice-cubes created in a freezer compared with ice found on a glacier; they have the same molecular structure and are basically frozen water.

-When talking of fake or artificial stones, then that would be cubic zirconia or synthetic moissanite or a diamond simulant that mimics appearance of a diamond but doesn’t share the chemical composition or physical properties of natural or lab diamonds.
+Do not confuse with cubic zirconia, synthetic moissanite or a diamond simulant which mimic appearance of a diamond but do not share the chemical composition of natural or lab diamonds.
 These fake facsimiles are, in fact, not even carbon compounds.
 For instance, cubic zirconia is composed of zirconium oxide whereas moissanite is made up of silicon carbide.
 Selling diamond stimulants as diamonds is a serious violation of FTC (Federal Trade Commission) diamond guidelines.

 #2: So, what do FTC Diamond Guidelines say about lab diamonds?

 In 2018, the Federal Trade Commission (FTC) eliminated the word “natural” from the definition of diamond, as part of its revision of its jewelry guides.
 These industry guides, although not stand-alone statutes, but are designed to help marketers avoid consumer deception.